Why I Chose the ESV over the NASB

 The ESV and the NASB are very similar translations.
 When the ESV first came out in 2001 I started an Excel spreadsheet to record passages where I believed one to be superior to the other.
 I evaluated them based on accuracy, mainly.
 In the end, they came out neck and neck.
 I just looked at that file again, and I’m not sure I’d make all the same choices, but reading the two translations over the years has led me to the same conclusion.

 Both the ESV and the NASB are conservative translations.
 Both are more apt (there are plenty of exceptions, as Dave Brunn has shown) to leave historical distance in the text than the NIV—like calling people “fat” instead of “healthy” in Psalm 73:4.
 Both tend to give the reader credit to recognize figurative speech rather than concretizing it—like “cleanness of teeth” instead of “empty stomachs” in Amos 4:6.
 Both are willing to leave inspired ambiguity in the text instead of shunting readers into one interpretation or another—like “the obedience of faith” in Romans 1:5.
 There is value in a translation which makes many interpretive choices for you—especially if you know that’s what you’re reading.
-But for daily reading, preaching, and study, I want to know all the options available to me.
+But for teaching and study, I want to know all the options available to me.
 The ESV and NASB both (often, though not always) provide those options—though the Greek and Hebrew are even better, of course!

 The ESV is generally regarded as having greater literary beauty than the often “wooden” NASB, and the ESV follows more clearly than the NASB in the great line of English Bible translations stretching back to the KJV.
 That means it’s closer to what I grew up reading and memorizing, and that has a value.
 But so does reading something like the NASB which forces you to rethink what you may have glossed over or assumed growing up.